j-stach/ezcfg/README.md

 description=This is an example config file. some_value=69
 ```
-5. Reading from file into a struct is similarly tidy:
+5. Reading from file into a struct is similarly tidy.
 ```rust
 let mut my_config = MyConfig::read().unwrap();
 assert_eq!(my_config.some_value, 69u8);
 ```
-6. As is updating and overwriting values:
+6. As is updating and overwriting values.
 ```rust
 my_config.some_value = 42u8;
 my_config.write().unwrap();